The Easiest Areas to Pass Your UK Driving Test in 2026

 Should I travel to a rural-easy driving test centre in 2026?

 It depends on three thresholds.
 Travel makes sense if the absolute pass rate gain is at least 8 percentage points against your home option, drive time is under 90 minutes one way, and the wait gap is no more than 4 weeks longer than your home option.
 Above all three thresholds the math favours travelling; below any one of them it favours staying local.
-Roughly 3 in 4 UK candidates clear all three thresholds for at least one of the 20 cluster centres.
+Roughly 1 in 4 UK candidates live within 60 minutes of one of the 14 rural-easy cluster centres; the other 3 in 4 cannot reach the cluster within the test-day cap and should look to the market-town tier (50.0 percent volume-weighted in 2024-25 across 83 centres) for a closer upgrade.
 See the worked example in the should I travel for easier test guide.

 Which UK regions have the most easy-pass driving test centres in 2026?